THE CHURCH IS THE KEY

 Walk:

-Make HIV personal to your congregation by having HIV positive men and women give their testimony.
+Make HIV personal to your congregation by having men and women living with HIV give their testimony.

 Dispel stigma by touching and hugging those who are positive.
 Treat PLWHA (People Living With HIV&AIDS)

 like you would treat anyone else.
-Incorporate HIV positive people into every aspect of the life of your church.
+Incorporate those living with HIV into every aspect of the life of your church.

 Run: